EternityForest/KaithemAutomation/README.md

 ### 0.73.2
 - :bug: Fix crackling audio on some systems by using the system suggested PipeWire quantum

-### 0.73.1
-- :bug: Fix chandler not liking cues with empty strings for some settings
-- :bug: Fix incredibly dumb bug where I forgot that isinstance doesn't consider int  subtype of float. :facepalm:
-- :lipstick: Snake-casifying internals
--
-### 0.73.0
-- :bug: Fix chandler cue slide set button
-- :bug: Fix mixer channel not changing after refresh button until changing the slider
-- :lipstick: autoAck and tripDelay are snake_case now
-- :lipstick: System status tag points are snake_case
-- :sparkles: Add nicer system alerts in the chandler page
-- :sparkles: The Scullery framework uses snake_case now
-- :bug: Fix wifi status tagpoint
-- :bug: Fix missing peewee
-- :sparkles: The makefile has tools to test in a venv sans site packages, to prevent future missing stuff.

-### 0.71.2
-- :bug: Fix contextInfo > context_info snake case bug
-- :bug: Pipewire stuttering in some cases
-- :bug: Fix page editors

-### 0.71.1
-- :bug: Further minor CSS work
-- :bug: Fix mixing board not working on Firefox

-### 0.71.0

-- :bug: Further minor CSS work
-- :sparkles: iot_devices now comes from Pip.
-There is no longer any need for git-lfs
-- :bug: manually disabling a default tag alert
-- :bug: Fix mixer channels not immediately connecting
-- :bug: Bump scullery version to fix bugwhere similarly named JACK ports got confused
-- :bug: Fix missing snake_compat.py

-### 0.70.0
-This release has some big changes to the install process, but not many to the functionality.
-Expect a few bugs in the next few versions as we rewrite old code to be more in line with best practices.

-- :bug: Fix bogus "sound did not report as playing" message
-- :sparkles: "Make file publically acessible" option in the upload for file resources.
-- :bug: Fix disabling resource serving
-- :sparkles: Dmesg viewer
-- :sparkles: Simple_light is now the default theme, as Chrome can on some devices be unhappy with complex themes
-- :bug: Improve slow/hanging shutdown
-- :bug: Fix Mixer processes hanging around when they should not be
-- :sparkles: Let's try to stick to Semantic Versioning for future releases
-- :sparkles: Mixer can now accept m3u and m3u8 URLs as sources(Looped, high latency)
-- :sparkles: Chandler cues have a "Trigger Shortcut" option and will trigger cues in other scenes having that shortcut code.
-- :coffin: None of that included thirdparty stuff!
-Now we use Pip dependencies
-- :bug: Disenhorriblize the install instructions
-- :recycle: Refactor the Chandler Python
-- :coffin: Remove non-MPV audio backends
-- :coffin: Remove codemirror config options
-- :coffin: Remove reap library
-- :coffin: Remove old jackd2 stuff
-- :coffin: Remove embedded python3 docs
-- :sparkles: Simple_light is now the default theme, as Chrome can on some devices be unhappy with complex themes
-- :sparkles: The buttonbar CSS class has been changed to tool-bar
-- :coffin: Remove embedded python3 docs
-- :sparkles: jackmixer now uses pipewire directly
-- :coffin: The page header including in user pages is deprecated.
-Use <%inherit file="/pagetemplate.html" /> in your code.
-- :coffin: BREAKING: the styling on .sectionbox, section, and article is gone.
-Use .window and .card.
-- :sparkles: Work on getting rid of inline styles.
-We are moving to a custom [CSS Framework](https://eternityforest.github.io/barrel.css/) See css.md in the docs folder.
-- :coffin: MAJOR BREAKING user facing APIs are now snake_case.
-If you see anything not snake_case, it's deprecated.
-- :sparkles: Jinja2 support in user-created pages.
-Mako user pages are deprecated and will eventually be removed.
-- :coffin: Remove ancient example modules that had accumulated useless stuff.

 License Terms
 =============